dynamoose/dynamoose/docs/api/Model.md

 # Model

-The Model object represents one DynamoDB table.
+The Model object represents a table in DynamoDB.
 It takes in both a name and a schema and has methods to retrieve, and save items in the database.

 ## new dynamoose.Model(name, schema[, config])

 This method is the basic entry point for creating a model in Dynamoose.
-When you call this method a new model is created, and it returns a Document initializer that you can use to create instances of the given model.
+When you call this method a new model is created, and it returns an initializer that you can use to create instances of the given model.

 The `schema` parameter can either be an object OR a Schema instance.
 If you pass in an object for the `schema` parameter it will create a Schema instance for you automatically.